greearb/lanforge-scripts/lanforge_client/README.md

 ---

-This library provides a set of methods to operate the [LANforge JSON REST API](http://www.candelatech.com/cookbook.php?vol=cli&book=JSON:+Querying+the+LANforge+Client+for+JSON+Data).
+This library provides a set of methods to operate the [LANforge JSON API](http://www.candelatech.com/cookbook.php?vol=cli&book=JSON:+Querying+the+LANforge+Client+for+JSON+Data).
 This is a generated library that includes Python classes and methods to perform JSON POSTs for every [LANforge CLI command](https://www.candelatech.com/lfcli_ug.php) and JSON GETs for JSON endpoints presented by the LANforge GUI.

 If you are new to this API, please start at the beginning of the [LANforge Scripting Cookbook](http://www.candelatech.com/scripting_cookbook.php).

+Example scripts are located in the [`examples/`](./examples/) directory.
+See the [`README.md`](./examples/README.md) for more information on available examples.

 ## Requirements